hazymat/Node-RED-lighting-management/README.md

 Overview
 -------
 - The lighting management system has an emphasis on “architectural lighting control”
-  - Strong support for light dimmers, lighting colours, lighting scenes, presence sensors
+  - Strong support for light dimmers, lighting colours, lighting scenes, presence sensors.
+Also supports light switches (i.e. non-dimmable).
 -	Designed with the following in mind
     - open-plan spaces (i.e. two or more “zones” which are spatially connected)
     - possibility of multiple presence sensors per zone (useful to pre-guess movement, e.g. turn on hall lights when you move towards – but not in – the hallway)